Pablo123GitHub/quizGame/README.md

 npm test
 ```

-The above will run the unit tests which run tests on the JavaScript objects
+The above command will run the unit tests located under spec/UnitTest: Clock-spec.js
-located under the lib folder.
+and Quiz-spec.js.
+Note that those tests are related to the JavaScript objects located under
+lib/ : Clock.js and Quiz.js

 In order to test the customer experience, cypress is being used: